Carmeldj/alx-system_engineering-devops/0x00-shell_basics/README.md

    This script contain the shell command to display the fles in digits
 6. Welcome
-   This script contain the shell command to create a directory in /tmp directory
+   This script contain the shell command to create a directory in /tmp directory 7- Betty in my first directory
+   This script contain the shell command to move file betty from /tmp to /tmp/my_first directory